 CCSCE prepares long-term economic and demographic projections for public and private sector organizations.
 Recent clients include ABAG, SCAG, the East Bay Economic Development Alliance, The Irvine Company, Joint Venture Silicon Valley and the City of San Jose.

-During the two past years Steve has participated in several workforce related projects—1) the Regional Innovation Grant project for the Silicon Valley workforce boards; 2) preparation of a paper and keynote presentation for the Wal-Mart California Green Jobs Council; 3) work on the green economy in Silicon Valley; 4) work with on the ICT sector in Silicon Valley and 5) a labor market analysis for the Contra Costa and Alameda Workforce Boards.
+During the past four years Steve has participated in several workforce related projects—1) the Regional Innovation Grant project for the Silicon Valley workforce boards; 2) work on the green economy in Silicon Valley; 3) work on the ICT sector in Silicon Valley 4) a labor market analysis for the Contra Costa and Alameda Workforce Boards and 5) most recently, a HUD funded project in the Bay Area looking at improving prospects for low and moderate wage workers and 6) a study of workforce trends and policy implications in San Mateo County and the the Peninsula economy.

 Steve has worked extensively on how the state budget and economy are related.
 He created the California Budget Challenge in partnership with Next Ten.
-He prepared a paper on Proposition 13 for the Joint Venture Index of Silicon Valley conference in 2012.
+He prepared a paper on Proposition 13 for the Joint Venture Index of Silicon Valley.
 Steve has also worked with California Forward on linking future economic and demographic trends in California to state budget issues.

 His interests also include the conditions for economic competitiveness in California and the impact of immigration on the state economy.